utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/the-interface.md

 * **Text**

-  You can add rich markdown on the canvas to describe what your Flow is doing.
+  You can add rich markdown on the canvas to describe what your flow is doing.
 Press `T` or select the text icon on the toolbar and place the text block on the canvas.

   ![add text](https://assets.postman.com/postman-labs-docs/interface/updated-interface-add-annotations.gif)

 ## Context bar

-The context bar is the place where you'll see more information about your Flow and its current state.
+The context bar is the place where you'll see more information about your flow and its current state.
 ![context bar](https://assets.postman.com/postman-labs-docs/interface/updated-interface-context-bar.png)

 * **Element info**